 The University does not comply with either COBIT5 or ITL V3 frameworks.
 Aspects of each are applied for governance controls.
-Adoption of either of these standards is costly.
-There is collaboration and training within the sector regarding these frameworks, and staff attend workshops to understand the frameworks and apply appropriate aspects thereof.
+Adoption of either of these standards is costly There is collaboration and training within the sector regarding these frameworks, and staff attend workshops to understand the frameworks and apply appropriate aspects thereof.

-Management and Monitoring of IT Assets
+Management and monitoring of IT assets

-IT Assets are placed on the University's central asset register.
-The new FinCore system adds greater control than before, and all IT assets route to a Manager or Director for approval before being purchased.
+Information Technology (IT) assets are placed on the University's central asset register.
+The new Oracle Cloud Financials systems (FinCore) adds greater control than before, and all IT assets route to a Manager or Director for approval before being purchased.
 This has added controls to standards and the ability to support and honour warranties of all IT equipment.
-Network Infrastructure assets are replaced according to a cycle, and the Divisional annual running grant is divided into pockets of money to be used for specific purposes, e.g., upgrading servers.
-Assets such as laptops and desktop PCs are managed through an upgrade process.
-Since 2020 an additional R1,300,000 per annum was allocated for academic laptops and is not reported as part of the IT budget.
-In 2022, an approval was given to increase this budget significantly to cater for all support staff and academic staff to receive laptops over a 3- year period.
+Network infrastructure assets are replaced according to a cycle, and the Divisional annual running grant is divided into pockets of money to be used for specific purposes e.g., upgrading servers.
+Assets such as laptops and desktop personal computers (PCs) are managed through an upgrade process.
+Since 2020 an additional R1.3m per annum was allocated for academic laptops and is not reported as part of the IT budget.
+In 2022, an approval was given to increase this budget significantly to cater for all support staff and academic staff to receive laptops over a three-year period.
 IT laboratory equipment is replaced cyclically with at least one laboratory being replaced each year.
 When new PCs are purchased for the laboratory in line for the refurbishment, a second laboratory in the hierarchy receives the PCs taken out of the refurbished laboratory, and staff receive the PCs no longer in use in the labs.
 The new laptop initiative is intended to reduce the reliance on desktops and decrease the financial costs of running the laboratories.
-Audio Visual Equipment is also allocated R1,200,000 per annum and not reported as part of the IT budget.
+Audio Visual Equipment is also allocated R1.2m per annum and not reported as part of the IT budget.

-Significant IT Investment
+Significant IT investment